THE SCIENCE OF EARTHQUAKES.

 and the thunder.

-Scientists then use a method called
+Scientists then use a method called triangulation to determine

 exactly where the earthquake was (figure 6).
 It is called triangulation